 iv) financial problems which make commercial Homes out of reach.

 Since the Home started operations in December 1958, we have been located at our present site at 69 Wan Tho Avenue.
 From 1 January 2016, the Government has granted us a fresh 30-year lease which will expire in December 2045, on a smaller land area of 3,300sqm on our present site.
 Concurrently, we are also granted a three-plus-three year land tenancy on the remaining 8,924sqm land area that we are currently occupying.

-In the next few years, we will have to construct a new five-storey building on the 30-year lease land, to meet a plot ratio of 1.4 required by the Government.
+We will have to construct a new five-storey building on the 30-year lease land, to meet a plot ratio of 1.4 required by the Government.
 Construction will begin in January 2019.
 When we move into the new building, we will also increase our licenced capacity from the present 102 to 150 elderly persons.

 In the past few years, the Home has stepped up our fundraising efforts.
 But as a relatively small Charity with limited resources, it is a huge challenge to raise the $2 million to $3 million per year in additional funds for our Building Redevelopment project.
 And we invite you to support us, either by volunteering your services or by helping us to raise funds.